JovanMihic99/blog_app/README.md

 Place this project in your /var/www/html/ directory.

 ### Creating the database
-Use the provided database script to create the database
+Use the database script (provided in this directory) to create the database

 ### Using the app
 Navigate to "http://localhost:8000/blog_app" in your browser.